 Don’t rent a car because someone said that’s the only way to see Italy.
 If you are on a budget, take regional trains for your city travel.
 Train journeys are picturesque, fun and fast and there are a fair number of options for discounts on Trenitalia.
 In Italy, train tickets can be booked 120 days in advance!

-Remember that a journey from Milan to Rome or Verona to Florence can easily be done via train because these cities are not on the opposite ends of the country but a journey from Turin to Palermo is not only impossible via train but also tiring with several train changes at time.
-In that case opt for the plane and fly from one side to another.
+Remember that a journey from Milan to Rome or Verona to Florence can easily be done via train because these cities are not on the opposite ends of the country.
+However a journey from the Northern most part of the country to the Southern most part is not only impossible via train but also tiring with several train changes at time.
+In that case opt for the plane and fly from one side to another!!

 Use Regional trains (Regionale) for your journey because they are cheaper!
 Frecciarossa and Treno are fast but costlier!